Gadobutrol: Pregnancy

-The FDA has labeled gadobutrol as pregnancy category C. Sufficient studies of gadobutrol in pregnant human females have not been conducted.
+The US Food and Drug Administration (FDA) has labeled gadobutrol as pregnancy category C. Sufficient studies of gadobutrol in pregnant human females have not been conducted.
 However, other GBCAs have been shown to cross the placenta in humans and result in fetal exposure, but do not show adverse effects to the fetus.

 Animal studies have been conducted in which pregnant rats and rabbits were exposed to 12 and 8 times the human equivalent dose based on body surface area respectively.
 These exposures often resulted in retardation of the embryo development and embryo death.
 Embryo retardation did not occur in monkeys administered up to 8 times the recommended human dose but did result in embryo death.
 The animals were administered multiple doses repeatedly over days, therefore, their exposure levels were much higher than those experienced in humans.

 Gadobutrol should only be administered in pregnant females if the potential benefit outweighs the risk to the fetus.